graphology/graphology/docs/standard-library/gexf.md

   - **formatNode** *?function*: function returning the node's data to write.
   - **formatEdge** *?function*: function returning the edge's data to write.
   - **pretty** *?boolean* <span class="default">true</span>: pretty-print output?

+### Notes

+Currently, `mutual` edges are parsed as undirected ones rather than two directed ones because it could produce a key conflict.
+An option to deal differently with this may be added in the future if it becomes a problem.